 Looking to start a nonprofit organization is an excellent way to serve your community and create a change.
-In fact, over 1.5 million new nonprofit organizations are registered by individuals and groups each year in the hopes of trying to make the world a better place to live.
+In fact, over 1.5 million new nonprofit organizations are registered by individuals and groups each year to try to make the world a better place to live.

-However, forming a nonprofit corporation is not always an easy task, especially if it is your first time.
+However, forming a nonprofit corporation is not always easy, especially if it is your first time.

 Want to Start a Nonprofit?